-The plan must also describe the following:
+The plan must also describe the following;

-- 1. how the organization will inform retailers about their obligation to only sell batteries and battery-containing products covered by an approved battery stewardship plan; - 2. the education and communications strategy that will be used to effectively promote program participation, including the information needed for consumers, retailers, and others; - 3. how the program's public education and outreach aspects will be implemented; - 4. how the organization will provide collection sites with signs, written materials, and other promotional materials to inform consumers about end-of-life management options for covered batteries;

-5. a method for establishing and administering a way to fully fund the program so that it equitably distributes program costs among participating producers;

-- 6. financing methods to implement the plan; - 7. how the program will collect all covered battery brands on a free, continuous, convenient, visible, and acceptable basis, including providing for convenient collection in towns; - 8. criteria for determining if an entity may serve as a collection site; and - 9. how the program will reach recycling efficiency rates of at least 70% for nonrechargeable batteries and at least 60% for rechargeable batteries.
+- 1. how the organization will inform retailers about their obligation to only sell batteries and battery-containing products covered by an approved battery stewardship plan; - 2. the education and communications strategy that will be used to effectively promote program participation, including the information needed for consumers, retailers, and others; - 3. how the program's public education and outreach aspects will be implemented; - 4. how the organization will provide collection sites with signs, written materials, and other promotional materials that they may, voluntarily, use to inform consumers about end-of-life management options for covered batteries (but the bill requires collection sites to post these signs, see Collection Sites below); - 5. a method for establishing and administering a way to fully fund the program so that it equitably distributes program costs among participating producers; - 6. financing methods to implement the plan; - 7. how the program will collect all covered battery brands on a free, continuous, convenient, visible, and acceptable basis, including providing for convenient collection in towns with populations of at least 100,000; - 8. criteria for determining if an entity may serve as a collection site; and - 9. how the program will reach recycling efficiency rates of at least 70% for nonrechargeable batteries and at least 60% for rechargeable batteries.